gjr80/weewx-gw1000/README.md

 ### Installation as a WeeWX service

-1. [install WeeWX](http://weewx.com/docs/5.0/usersguide/installing/) and configure it to use either the *simulator* or another driver of your choice.
+1. [Install WeeWX](http://weewx.com/docs/5.0/usersguide/installing/) and configure it to use either the *simulator* driver or another driver of your choice.

-2. Install the Ecowitt Gateway driver extension using the *weectl* utility as per *Installation as a WeeWX driver* step 2 above.
+2. Install the Ecowitt Gateway driver extension using the *weectl* utility as per *Installation as a WeeWX driver* step&nbsp;2 above.

 3. Edit *weewx.conf* and under the *[Engine] [[Services]]* stanza add an entry *user.gw1000.GatewayService* to the *data_services* option.
 It should look something like: